Lalo Salamanca

-Eduardo "Lalo" Salamanca (/ˈlɑːloʊ ˌsæləˈmɑːŋkə/ LAH-loh-_-SAL-ə-MAHNK-ə, [eˈðwaɾðo ˈlalo salaˈmaŋka]) is a fictional character in the AMC television series Better Call Saul, which is a prequel to Breaking Bad.
-Lalo, who was created by Peter Gould and screenwriter Gordon Smith, and is portrayed by Tony Dalton, is introduced in the show's fourth season.
-Lalo is mentioned in dialogue that introduces Saul Goodman in the Breaking Bad episode "Better Call Saul", though Lalo does not appear in Breaking Bad.
+Eduardo "Lalo" Salamanca (/ˈlɑːloʊ ˌsæləˈmɑːŋkə/ LAH-loh-_-SAL-ə-MAHNK-ə, [eˈðwaɾðo ˈlalo salaˈmaŋka]) is a fictional character and one of the main antagonists of the AMC television series Better Call Saul, a spinoff of Breaking Bad.
+He is portrayed by Tony Dalton, with the character being created by Peter Gould and screenwriter Gordon Smith.
+Lalo is introduced in the show's fourth season but was originally mentioned in dialogue from the Breaking Bad episode "Better Call Saul" that introduces Saul Goodman, though Lalo does not appear in the series.

-Lalo is one of many nephews of Hector Salamanca, an enforcer of Don Eladio Vuente's drug cartel.
-After Hector suffers a stroke, Lalo arrives from Mexico to help run the family drug operation in Albuquerque; he takes a greater interest in the day-to-day details of the operation than Hector did.
-Because of the rivalry between Gus Fring and Hector, Lalo becomes determined to disrupting Gus' legitimate restaurant business and his reputation with the cartel.
+Lalo is one of many nephews of Hector Salamanca, an enforcer of the Juárez Cartel.
+After Hector becomes paralyzed due to a stroke, Lalo arrives from Mexico to help run the family drug operation in Albuquerque, New Mexico; he takes a greater interest in the day-to-day details of the operation than Hector did.
+Because of the rivalry between Hector and Gus Fring, Lalo becomes determined to disrupt both Gus' legitimate business and his reputation with the cartel.

 Showrunners gave Dalton freedom to diverge from cartel stereotypes and portrayals of the other members of the Salamanca family.
 Series co-creator Vince Gilligan held himself responsible for delaying Lalo's introduction, which occurred because Gould wanted to introduce Lalo as early as season one.
-Unlike most other members of his family, Lalo is charismatic and often cheerful; like them, however, he can also be remorselessly vicious.
-Dalton's portrayal has been critically acclaimed; some critics deemed Lalo to be one of the best villains on television.
+Unlike most other Salamancas, Lalo appears charismatic and cheerful; however, he can also be merciless and chaotic.
+Dalton's portrayal has been critically acclaimed, with some critics deeming Lalo to be one of the best villains on television.